How do you need to show up?

 How do you need to show up to be successful in this new position?

-How do you want to show up in that difficult conversation with your employee?
+And how do you want to show up in that difficult conversation with your employee?

 How will you need to show up differently to make that change you want in your life?